judyzhu-math/numerical-analysis-ii/README.md

 For each mesh width, the script computes:

 - the largest eigenvalue of the finite difference matrix
-- the damping parameter \(\omega\)
+- the damping parameter $\omega$
 - the number of Richardson iterations
 - the discrete error compared with the analytic solution

-As the mesh width \(h\) decreases, the largest eigenvalue of the finite difference matrix increases.
+As the mesh width $h$ decreases, the largest eigenvalue of the finite difference matrix increases.
 Therefore, the damping parameter becomes smaller, and the number of iterations usually increases.

 ## Krylov Subspace Methods